k-miah/FSGLmstate/README.md

 ## Installation

-You can install the current package version `FSGLmstate` from GitHub with:
+You can install the development package version `FSGLmstate` from GitHub with:

 ```R
 # install.packages("devtools")